sutanup27/DDDwithPruningArchitectures/README.md

 # 💤 Driver Drowsiness Detection System (CNN + OpenCV)

-This project implements a **real-time driver drowsiness detection system** using a lightweight Convolutional Neural Network (VGG-based), classical computer vision methods (Haar cascades), and PyTorch for classification.
+This project implements a real-time driver drowsiness detection system using a lightweight Convolutional Neural Network (VGG-based), Dlib's facial landmark detection, and PyTorch for classification.

-The system captures live video from a webcam, detects the driver’s face and eye regions, and classifies the eye state (open/closed).
+The system captures live video from a webcam, detects the driver’s face and extracts eye regions using Dlib’s 68-point facial landmark predictor, and classifies the eye state (open/closed).
 If the eyes remain closed for too long, it triggers an audible alarm.

 ---